BioMedicalImaging-Core-NYUAD/xnat-docs/docs/source/processing_pipelines/dcm2bids.rst

-dcm2bids Pipeline
+dcm2bids
 =================

-The dcm2bids pipeline converts your DICOM data to BIDS format on XNAT.
+The dcm2bids converts your DICOM data to BIDS format on XNAT.
 This is the **essential first step** that unlocks access to all modern analysis pipelines including :doc:`mriqc`, :doc:`fmriprep`, :doc:`tractoflow`, and others.

 For comprehensive information about dcm2bids, visit the `official documentation <https://unfmontreal.github.io/Dcm2Bids/3.1.1/>`_.